-Place shrimp in resealable plastic bag and pour yogurt mixture into bag making sure all shrimp are well coated.
+Place the shrimp in a resealable plastic bag and pour the yogurt mixture into the bag.
+Flip the bag back and forth, making sure all of the shrimp are well coated with the marinade.

-Seal bag and place in refrigerator for one hour.
+Seal the bag and place it in the refrigerator for 1 hour.

-Place shrimp on hot grill and immediately brush with marinade.
+Place the shrimp on the hot grill and immediately brush with the marinade.

-Grill for about 2 to 3 minutes per side or until done.
-Shrimp is done when the color has changed from a glossy gray color to a pink color.
-Shrimp should take on a pink hue.
+Grill for 2 to 3 minutes per side or until the shrimp change from a glossy gray color to a pink hue.

-Remove from grill and serve with sliced lemons or limes.
+Remove the skewers from the grill and serve the shrimp with lemon or lime wedges.

 Enjoy over basmati rice with naan on the side.